ayumi-aiko/Re-Malwack-Daemon/README.md

 ![rmwlk](https://github.com/ZG089/Re-Malwack/raw/main/assets/Re-Malwack.png)
 # Re-Malwack Daemon
 An unofficial daemon program written in C for app-specific adblocking feature.
+- This app now has GUI version!
+Checkout [Katana](https://github.com/ayumi-aiko/Katana)!
+- This CLI version will never get deprecated because the android app depends on the CLI code.

 ## To build:
+- Edit the `CC_ROOT` with your path to the ROOT of the android-ndk if you are building it for the first time.
 ```
 make all SDK=28 ARCH=arm64
 ```